For Index of Brides, CLICK

 joyous journey through life.
 In the afternoon

-shoulders and carried him around the dock, followed by the remainder of the
+Major on their shoulders and carried him around the dock, followed by the

-landing him again a general hand shaking was indulged in and all sorts of
+After landing him again a general hand shaking was indulged in and all

 last evening, Major Short was the recipient of two very handsome presents from the